AndreCox/SocialPlatformWebsite/README.md

 ## Important stuff for publishing

 - To publish the website you should first check everything works in the dev server.
-- Then run 'npm deploy'
+- Then run 'npm run deploy'